 Key stakeholders include those directly involved in the design and implementation of FFA projects including the FFA participants themselves.
-The Government of Uganda at the national and sub-national level is one of the key partners with WFP in the planning and implementation of FFA interventions.
-In addition, a large number of cooperating partners, UN agencies such as FAO, and internation and national NGOs work together with WFP to implement FFA activities, provide agricultural inputs and technical assistance.
-Donor agencies that support FFA activities have a direct interest in the findings of the evaluation.
+The Government of Senegal at the national and sub-national level is one of the key partners with WFP in the planning and implementation of FFA interventions.
+In addition, a number of cooperating partners, of which UN agencies such as FAO, international and national NGOs work together with WFP to implement FFA activities, provide agricultural technical assistance.
+Donor inputs and agencies that support FFA activities have a direct interest in the findings of the evaluation.